alchemyplatform/aa-sdk/site/signers/contributing.md

 Make sure to include unit tests along with your implementation!
 Take a look at these PRs from [Magic](https://github.com/alchemyplatform/aa-sdk/pull/229) and [Web3Auth](https://github.com/alchemyplatform/aa-sdk/pull/247) for reference.

 :::tip Note
 If you your Signer implementation requires adding SDKs as dependencies, you should list them as `optionalDependencies`.
-Additionaly, `aa-signers` expects those SDKs to be node.js Javascript SDKs to so that all developers can use Account Kit with your Signer.
+Additionally, `aa-signers` expects those SDKs to be node.js Javascript SDKs to so that all developers can use Account Kit with your Signer.

 If your SDK is based on a frontend Javascript framework, such as React.js or Vue.js, you will just have to follow step 2 onwards to submit documentation with an example snippet clarifying that your Signer must be used in said framework.
 :::